 Annie Grew continued to live at 185 Marlborough until her death in November of 1924.
 1n her will, she left 185 Marlborough to Randolph Grew, who continued to live there.

 Randolph Grew married in May of 1928 to Helen (Jones) Coffin, the former wife of Milton Tristram Coffin.
 After their marriage, they lived at 185 Marlborough and also maintained a home in Manchester.
-Helen Grew’s daughter by her prior marriage, Eugenie, lived with them and took the name Grew.
+Helen Grew’s daughter by her prior marriage, Eugenie Helen Coffin, lived with them and took the name Grew.
 In December of 1934, she was the target of a kidnapping threat.

-Eugenie Grew continued to live with Randolph and Helen Grew until her marriage in August of 1937 to Alexander Cochrane.
+Eugenie Grew married in August of 1937 to Alexander Cochrane of 257 Commonwealth.
 After their marriage, they lived at 87 Pinckney.

 On February 8, 1950, 185 Marlborough was purchased from Randolph Grew’s estate by Michael (Max) Lilly of the Lilly Construction Company.
 He also owned 183 Marlborough.